Memories with Grandma and Grandpa are something youngsters will love and cherish for many years to...

 There are modern games that are board games, so it's not just old-fashioned board games anymore.
 You can see what's available in the gaming section of your local superstore.
 So set up a board game and laugh together all afternoon!

 Decorate for the HolidaysIt's so much fun when you can decorate your home together for the holidays.
 You can use decorations you have already, shop for new decorations, or you can make your own decorations with a few art supplies and creativity.
 Make clay handprints or paper angels to hang on the tree.
-Your possibilities are endless when you put your minds to it.
+Your possibilities are endless when you put your mind to it.
 Play holiday music, sing songs, dance around the living room, and start a tradition that will continue when they become adults.

 Bake Holiday Treats and Give Them to NeighborsWith a simple sugar cookie recipe, you can create angels, Christmas trees, ornament balls, and more.
 Decorate with simple icing that you can either make or purchase at your local food store.
 Wrap up a few cookies in crafting paper or boxes and have the grandkids walk them over to the neighbors to share the joy of the holiday season.